 This week, Tanqueray drinkers will find a new bottling on the shelf next to the familiar green bottle of London Dry: the distillery's spin on an Old Tom Gin, a once-extinct liquor that's poised to step out of the shadows and into the spotlight again.
 It's delicious stuff.
 Here's a bit more on Old Tom (and how to use it in cocktails.)

-Entries tagged with 'Old Tom gin'
+'Old Tom gin' on Serious Eats

 This equal-parts drink, made with cognac, Old Tom gin, and sweet vermouth, is luscious and smooth, with a little candied-orange sweetness and a touch of vanilla.